by Barry Keate

 We have increased the flavonol glycoside component from the standard 24% to a minimum of 26%.
 The terpene lactone content has increased from 6% to a minimum of 7%.
 Ginkgolides A, B and C have increased from 2.8% to a minimum of 4%.

-Perhaps most importantly, the bilobalide content in our extract has increased from 2.6% (or 0.5% in most products) to a minimum of 3.6%, a 40% increase over standardized 24/6 Ginkgo extract.
+Perhaps most importantly, the bilobalide content in our extract has increased from 2.6% (or 0.5% in most products) to a minimum of 3.6%, a 40% increase over standardized 24/6 Ginkgo extract and 7X more than most products on the market.
 Simultaneously the ginkgolic acid has been reduced to less than 0.5 ppm.

 Components Standard 24/6 Extract Ginkgo Max 26/7 (min)